Shop

 Cooperstown, NY

-Three Philosophers – A blend of Belgian-style quadrupel and Belgian kriek from Brewery Ommegang.
-Malty depth and gentle sweetness enhanced by sparkling carbonation and a touch of cherry – 9.7% ABV.
+A blend of Belgian-style quadrupel and Belgian kriek from Brewery Ommegang, Three Philosophers has a malty depth and gentle sweetness enhanced by sparkling carbonation and a touch of cherry – 9.7% ABV.

 Placentia, CA